 Our 2014-15 Piggy Bank Campaign has started.
 To support our nursery school please click here.

-Our admission procedures are simple: You must attend an Admission Open House (required for your application to be accepted), complete our one-page application form, and submit your 15-16 Application by the due date with the application fee.
+Our admission procedures are simple: You must attend an Admission Talk & Tour (required for your application to be accepted) where you will receive the link for our online application form, and submit your 15-16 Application by the due date along with the application fee (either in person or by mail).
 No play date or testing is required.

-Parents may submit an application for their child only after attending any of our several Admission Open Houses held in the months of November through February.
-Completed applications should be accompanied by a check for $50.
+Parents may submit an application for their child only after attending any of our several Admission Talk & Tours held in the months of November through February.
+An application fee of $50 is required and can be submitted in person or by mail.
 We do not require testing or an interview for general admission.
-You can find the application for the upcoming school year here once it is updated.
+You will receive an invitation to apply online once you have attended one of our many Admission Talk & Tours.

 After applying, children with known special needs are invited to come to a play date with their parents so that we can determine how we might best be able to support them in our St. Columba's program.
 We take children with a variety of challenges but do best with children who are interested in socializing with others and have some language abilities.
 A top priority for us is making sure that we are the right institution for helping each child grow.
 The morning visit gives us a chance to get to know your boy or girl to ensure that our program has the ability to meet his or her needs and help them develop.